 As we all struggle through quarantine, one thing has become abundantly clear to all of us–––streaming services have become essential to our strange new lives.
 And while Disney+ is gaining traction and Amazon and Hulu continue to enthrall, no other service has benefited from quarantine as much as Netflix.
 The platform’s ever-expanding selection of media […]

-“Thank you, come again!”Apu smiles.
+*Written by Kanchan Naik, Founder and former Editor-in-Chief of The Roar “Thank you, come again!”Apu smiles.
 The faux-Indian accent rings in my ears even after The Simpsons cuts to the next scene, leaving the brightly-lit Kwik-E-Mart in the distance.
 It’s been two years since I’ve heard that infamous dialogue from Apu, a Simpson’s classic voiced by Jewish-American Hank Azaria.
-Apu embodies so many of the stereotypes that the South-Asian community is […]
+Apu […]

 The COVID-19 crisis has caused dreadful pandemonium and to make add on to the amounting anxiety, emerging articles are comparing the current economic downturn to the 1930s Great Depression.
 Are we even in a recession?
 Depression?
 Frankly, no. Maybe not yet, or maybe it would never happen.
 “The Next Great Depression” sounds scary, but context is […]